Passenger slumps, dies at Lagos airport - Premium Times Nigeria

-An official source at the MMIA arrival terminal told the News Agency of Nigeria (NAN) that the passenger slumped on arrival from China and died while waiting to collect his luggage.
+An official told the News Agency of Nigeria (NAN) that the passenger arrived from China and died while waiting to collect his luggage.

 Mr Ezeh, according to information on his passport, was 47 years old at the time of the incident.

-According to him, the incident happened at about 3:15p.m. and the deceased was confirmed dead at the MMIA Clinic.
+He said the incident happened at 3:15 p.m. and the deceased was confirmed dead at the MMIA Clinic.

 “While walking at the arrival hall the man slumped and died,” he said.

-Mr Alabi added that Ezeh’s corpse had been deposited at the Air Force Base Hospital mortuary.
+Mr Alabi added that Ezeh’s body had been deposited at the Air Force Base Hospital mortuary.
 (NAN)